khushveerk/Python-code-/README.md

 ![Screenshot 2024-11-07 150130](https://github.com/user-attachments/assets/b0a92e87-cc70-4513-859f-82c72f08e04f)

-## practical 10 - Write a function thatprints a dictionary where the keys are numbers between 1 and 5 and the values are the cubes of the keys .
+## practical 10 - Write a function that prints a dictionary where the keys are numbers between 1 and 5 and the values are the cubes of the keys .

 def cubes():

  dict={}

- for i in range (1,6):
+ for i in range (1,9):

    dict[i] = i**3